-He considers his work to be a basic research in realities and is interested in how bubble-like systems unfold themselves as human conditions.
+He considers his work to be a basic research in realities and is interested in how bubble-like systems unfold themselves as saturated human conditions

 Løkkegaard is interested in the notion of instrumentalization and what the notion of instruments can mean, control and do.
 Hence he often works with music instruments not only as sources of sound but also as cultural markers embedded within different systems and hierarchies.
 This being a driver in Løkkegaards work has led into compositions of music that can be performed by people with or without any previous musical knowledge or training - all revolving around the focus on how to soften positions, and how to create a safe environment for performing music, and dissolve shame or trauma.